-However, Centre for Cities analysis offers important new insights into the UK’s productivity problem, which suggest that the focus for policymakers should be less on underperforming firms and more on improving the performance of already highly-productive businesses in cities across the UK:
+However, our analysis offers important new insights into the UK’s productivity problem, which suggest that the focus for policymakers should be less on underperforming firms and more on improving the performance of already highly-productive businesses in cities across the UK:

 - The first is that to improve productivity, there needs to be a sharper focus on improving the productivity of businesses that sell beyond their local markets (referred to as ‘exporters’ in this briefing), such as aerospace manufacturers or software engineers, rather than a blanket approach to all businesses.

 - The second is the performance of exporters across the country.
 Specifically, it is the underperformance of exporting businesses in cities outside of the Greater South East that causes not only divergences across the country in wages and standards of living but also hampers national productivity.

 The report recommends that policy makers should take three approaches to improve productivity in the UK: